ArduPilot/ardupilot_wiki/common/source/docs/common-mount-targeting.rst

 For Servo gimbals, the relevant SERVOn_functions will specify which gimbal is controlling them.

 For all other gimbals including Gremsy, Solo, Xacti and Scripting gimbals the mappings are based on the specific driver.
-Refer to the relevant wiki page in eah case.
+Refer to the relevant wiki page in each case.

 If only one of the gimbals uses Serial or Ethernet then setting up the serial/ethernet mount as Mount1 and the servo gimbal as Mount2 is recommended.
 The reason is that the 2nd serial/ethernet mount will use the 2nd configured serial/ethernet port regardless of what protocol Mount1 uses.
 So if SERIAL2_PROTOCOL<SERIAL2_PROTOCOL> = 8 and SERIAL4_PROTOCOL<SERIAL4_PROTOCOL> = 8 then Mount2 would use Serial4 even if Mount1 was defined as a servo gimbal which doesn’t use serial.